ashiqYousuf/go-with-tests/Readme.md

 ### functions in Go are values.

 ### Table Driven Tests are useful when you want to build a list of test cases.
 They are a great fit when you wish to test various implementations of an interface, or if the data being passed in to a function has lots of different requirements that need testing.

+### Note:- By convention you should keep your method receiver types the same for consistency.